Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Results

-Figures ~\ref{fig:loss-single} and ~\ref{fig:acc-single} illustrate the loss and accuracy performance of each scheme on both the PaviaU and Salinas datasets.
-Combined with the results presented in Table ~\ref{tab:acc-single} and despite the overall generalization of the three schemes, the \textit{Iterative} and \textit{Joint} schemes exhibited overfitting and stagnation during the learning process.
+Figures~\ref{fig:loss-single} and \ref{fig:acc-single} illustrate the loss and accuracy performance of each scheme on both the PaviaU and Salinas datasets.
+Combined with the results presented in Table~\ref{tab:acc-single} and despite the overall generalisation of the three schemes, the \textit{Iterative} and \textit{Joint} schemes exhibited overfitting and stagnation during the learning process.
 Additionally, this performance was obtained faster and in the earliest epochs for the \textit{Joint} training scheme.
-The total loss optimization under the \textit{Joint} training scheme contributes to the divergence of the validation loss.
-Since the total loss is a weighted combination of the network's two-components loss functions, with a higher influence given to the autoencoder, the performance of the classifier dropped at validation.
-This reduced performance indicates that features compressed in the hidden layer of the autoencoder were probably not the essential features representations useful for the classifier.
+The total loss optimisation under the \textit{Joint} training scheme contributes to the divergence of the validation loss.
+The observed reduction in the performance of the classifier during validation can be attributed to higher influence given to the autoencoder in the computation of the total loss.
+This reduced performance indicates that the network is predominantly optimising the hidden representation for accurate reconstruction of the input data potentially neglecting the essential features useful for the classifier.
 The \textit{Cascade} scheme, by contrast, converged better than the rest yet, it required a much lower learning rate $1e^{-5}$, justifying the convergence of loss and rise in accuracy only towards the last 50 epochs of the training.

 Furthermore, the \textit{Iterative} scheme exhibited a similar behavior as the \textit{Joint} scheme in terms of divergence of the validation loss.
 However, since the architecture of the \textit{Iterative} scheme permits indirect interaction between the learned weights of the autoencoder and the classifier early on, we observe that the divergence between the training and validation loss does not occur immediately and it maintains a flat level going further.